trummerschlunk/master_me/README.md

 Supported OS: Linux, macOS, Windows.

-Plugin Formats: CLAP, VST, VST3, LV2.
+Plugin Formats: CLAP, VST, VST3, AU, LV2.

 Standalone: Jack.

-AU and AAX are not supported (yet). master_me can be used in LOGIC and PROTOOLS via a VST-AU or VST-AAX wrapper (like Blue Cat's Patchwork).
+AAX is not supported (yet). master_me can be used in PROTOOLS via a VST-AAX wrapper (like Blue Cat's Patchwork).

 # master_me